meanna/CNN_VAE/README.md

 4. image reconstruction

 - `reconstruct_images()`
-- takes some images and produce the reconstruction of them
+- takes some images and produce the reconstruction of them (upper row is the reconstructed images, bottom row is the original)

 ![](Results/result_CNN_VAE_celeba_2022-08-04_23.22.32/recon.png)